The current COVID-19 pandemic has provided many challenges for parents sharing custody of their child(ren).

 - A parent no longer having the support of the family/friends they had prior to pandemic restrictions.

-- A parent suffering from addiction or mental illness and that the parent is no longer able to care for the child(ren) the same and the child(ren)’s physical and/or mental health and wellbeing is in jeopardy.
+- A parent suffering from addiction or mental illness and that the parent is no longer able to care for the child(ren) the same and the child(ren)’s physical and/or mental health and wellbeing are in jeopardy.

 Do you need guidance on modifications to your current Child Custody Parenting Plan or need to create a new Parenting Plan?